 As these technologies keep advancing, they will have big implications beyond space travel.
 On Earth, producing medicines in plants could significantly reduce production costs, especially concerning the expenses of setting up and running manufacturing facilities.
 This could help combat infections such as HIV, Ebola, dengue, or chikungunya in poor and developing countries.

 “The whole area of infectious diseases is pretty well controlled in the West, but most of the interventions that we have are too expensive to have any penetration in developing countries,” said Ma.
 While there has not been much of a financial incentive for pharma to develop drug manufacturing methods in plants, applications like space travel might help push the field further in this direction.

-While it is still early days for the field, the technology to make drugs in transgenic plants has been on development for years.
 “I think once you’ve got the technology working down on Earth – and we’re pretty close – the main issue will be finding what drugs you want to take with you and making sure you can produce all those drugs in plants,” concluded Ma.

 Researchers still have to refine the whole manufacturing process.
 And, after proving the method works, they will have to test and apply it to the production of multiple different drugs.
-According to McDonald, with the help of new gene editing technologies such as CRISPR/Cas9, these tasks can be done faster than ever and we could be making drugs in space in just a few years.
+According to McDonald, with the help of new gene-editing technologies such as CRISPR/Cas9, these tasks can be done faster than ever and we could be making drugs in space in just a few years.

 Cover illustration by Elena Resko, picture provided by NASA.
 This article is an updated version of the original published on 27/11/2021.